 There is another story about a scholarly official, Yang Rong (1371-1440) of the Ming Dynasty.
 Yang Rong’s ancestors were boatmen.
 During his great-grandfather’s time, there was a severe flood that swept through the village.
 Many houses were destroyed, many victims drowned in the flooding, and their belongings were swept away by the floodwater.

 At that moment of great despair, many unscrupulous boatmen took advantage of the calamity and seized the belongings of the victims that were being swept away.
 However, Yang Rong’s great-grandfather and grandfather were exceptions.
-They disregarded their safety, rowed their boats out to rescue the flood victims, and they did not, for their personal gain, take the belongings of the victims that were drifting away on the water.
+They disregarded their safety, rowed their boats out to rescue the flood victims, and did not, for their personal gain, take the belongings of the victims that were drifting away on the water.

 Those unscrupulous boatmen made a fortune and only the Yang family continued to rely on their boats for a living.
 There were some villagers that even ridiculed Yang Rong’s great-grandfather and grandfather, saying they were really stupid.
 Despite the ridicule, the Yang family felt content that they had saved the lives of their neighbors.